ResetXPDR/MSFS_AutoFPS/README.md

       - "Reduce" sim value label changes to "VRAM+" and shows in red when VRAM settings reduction is active, indicating that the app is actively reducing settings to manage VRAM usage.
     - Auto Increase Clouds
       - Auto increase cloud quality option with TLOD Base Extra enabled.
       - Increases cloud quality by one level if not already at ultra and sufficient TLOD or FPS performance margin exists at the conclusion of the seek process.
+        - Enhanced activation/deactivation based on GPU load is available when the companion app GPU-Z is running.
       - Removed immediately if the FPS cap is breached.
 - TestMode - Advanced testing and logging features:
   - Additional logging and features are available when the **TestMode** key is set to "true" in the common config file in the app’s root directory.